 Provincia de Salta, Argentina

-The James Turrell Museum has over 18,000 square feet of exhibition space surrounding Turrell's Skyspace centerpiece, "Unseen Blue" (2002).
+The James Turrell Museum has over 18,000 sq ft of exhibition space surrounding Turrell's Skyspace centerpiece, "Unseen Blue" (2002).
 Skyspaces, or walk-in observatories, are rooms or areas in which Turrell uses architecture to shape light and thus create his artwork.
-With a perfectly square 15-foot by 15-foot aperture in the roof visitors can view the sky as Mr. Turrell would manipulate the viewer’s perception of the sky, by subtly changing the light surrounding the square.
-Candela Controls worked closely with everyone involved to assure the vision of the museum and the artwork itself was met, as it is quite an undertaking to provide a lighting control system that supports artwork based on “Light”.
-Candela Controls, Inc. provided the installation and programming of the integrated lighting control system throughout The James Turrell Museum.
+With a perfectly square 15-foot by 15-foot aperture in the roof, visitors can view the sky as Mr. Turrell would manipulate the viewer’s perception of the sky, by subtly changing the light surrounding the square.
+Candela Controls, Inc. worked closely with everyone involved to ensure the vision of the museum and the artwork itself was met, as it is quite an undertaking to provide a lighting control system that supports artwork based on “Light”.
+Candela Controls provided the installation and programming of the integrated lighting control system throughout The James Turrell Museum.